-Making a new life on foreign shores is the dream of many.
+Making a new life on foreign shores is a dream of many.
 But what happens when you try to make the dream a reality?
-It seems glamorous, but it can be very hard work.
+It seems glamorous, but can be hard work.

 A lot of folks talk about running away to their place in the sun.
 They want to find this dream lifestyle in a foreign country.
 Or maybe retire and cash in their chips to move someplace where the weather is always sunny and the beer is always chilled.

 A significant percentage of those people have even moved beyond the “dreamer” stage.
 They have a very clear image of where they would go, and what sort of lifestyle they would create.

 But have you ever stopped to think about why you want to live abroad?
 What need are you trying to meet by expatriating?
 Are you running toward something, or away from something else?

 It’s an important question.
 Understanding your reasons for moving will make that transition easier.
 And it’ll help you get through the tough times when nothing in your new environment seems to be going your way.

 Let’s have a look at a few of the most common reasons for taking the expat road, and a few of the questions each type should consider.

 You Fit in Over There, But You Never Did At Home

 You took your first big trip, and it changed you in ways you never expected.